Booking Opens Soon

 Early Years: It is advisable to have some experience of Kodály inspired education prior to beginning this course e.g. BKA Foundation Course or equivalent and some musical knowledge.
 You must work through each level in order.

-Secondary: It is advisable to have a musical background and to have some knowledge of solfa prior to beginning this course e.g. Level 1/2 Musicianship or equivalent.
+Secondary: It is advisable to have a musical background and to have some knowledge of solfa prior to beginning this course e.g. Level 1 or 2 Musicianship or equivalent.
 You must work through each level in order.

 Do I have to register for the whole course?